 The Social and Cultural Anthropology faculty conduct research and offer courses on a wide variety of methodological, theoretical, and ethnographic topics.
 Students are trained in methods of collecting and analyzing data, research design, and proposal writing.
-In geographical terms there is particular emphasis on South and East Asia and the Pacific and on Latin America.
+In geographical terms there is particular emphasis on South and East Asia and the Pacific, on Latin America, and on Europe and Russia.
 Cultural anthropologists collaborate with cognitive and medical scientists, linguists, historians, sociologists, political scientists, and scholars in urban, legal, and women's studies (among others) in other departments and schools in the University.
 Faculty research can be organized into four broad clusters:

 Medical Anthropology, STS, Health and the Environment